Carbon court: Saskatchewan seeks Court of Appeal ruling on federal carbon tax - Red Deer Advocate

 “Provinces are not subsidiaries of the federal government and in Saskatchewan we have a plan.
 Our plan reduces emissions without a carbon tax.”

-Saskatchewan is the lone holdout to Ottawa’s demand that those levels be met either through a tax or a cap-and-trade system.
+“We are disappointed to see this news because we’re all in this together,” McKenna said. ”We want to have a price on pollution across the country and every province has an opportunity to design a system that makes sense for them.”

+“There are still people out there who think there’s a choice to be made between what’s good for the environment and what’s good for the economy,” added Prime Minister Justin Trudeau.

-Justice Minister Don Morgan says the government’s constitutional lawyers believe Ottawa’s plan can be successfully challenged because it imposes a tax at different rates depending on how each province responds to the demands.
+But Saskatchewan Justice Minister Don Morgan said his government’s constitutional lawyers believe Ottawa’s plan can be successfully challenged because it imposes a tax at different rates depending on how each province responds to the federal demands.

 “We recognize the federal government’s right to levy a tax,” Morgan said.
 “If there was a total uniform rate, such as GST, it would be a different argument, but that is not the way this is structured.”